-When Julia and Nathaniel arrive in a luxury suburb of neo-Victorian homes on the edge of a sprawling midwestern city, they have no inkling of its history.
-For the East Coast couple and their young son, Copley, it is a fresh start, promising a bucolic American future.
-They buy up the signature home of the development in a foreclosure sale and move in to their brave new world.
-Yet violence lies just beneath the surface of this land, and simmers deep within Nathaniel—as it did in the development’s architect.
-As the remaining trees on the land bear witness, reality shifts, and the edges of what is right and wrong blur and then vanish, as Copley becomes convinced that someone is living in the house with them.
+Architect of this destruction is Paul Krovik, a property developer soon driven insane by the failure of his ambition.
+Left behind is a half-finished “luxury suburb” of neo-Victorian homes on the outskirts of a sprawling midwestern city.
+To Paul it is a collapsed dream, but to Julia and Nathaniel, arriving from their small Boston apartment, it is a new start, promising a bucolic future.
+With their son, Copley, they buy Paul’s signature home in a foreclosure sale and move in to their brave new world.
+Yet violence lies just beneath the surface of this land, and simmers deep within Nathaniel.
+The remaining trees bear witness, Louise lives on in her beleaguered farmhouse, and as reality shifts, and the edges of what is right and wrong blur and then vanish, Copley becomes convinced that someone is living in the house with them.

 “As in his sterling 2012 debut, Absolution, Flanery balances thriller-novel twists with smart and sincere sociological meditations.”—Wall Street Journal